Clicky

 The Etymology Of The Phrase Is Based On The Oxford English Dictionary, Dictionary Of American Regional English, And The Random House Historical Dictionary

-The first known Random House reference is from the traditional song “Men at Work,” composed back in 1892, which Alan Lomax gathered in his 1960 book Folk Songs of North America.
+The first mention of the phrase is in Mark Twain’s 1906 Autobiography, published posthumously in 1924.
+The first known Random House reference is from the 1892 song “Men at Work,” collected in Alan Lomax’s 1960 book, Folk Songs of North America.

 Let’s educate ourselves about this term.
 If we use this as a curse word, then it’s a sin and total disrespect to the Son of God.
 Remember that we must only use his holy name in prayer, worship, praise, or reverence.